jeradhoy/MSUWC/README.md

 ## ToDo:
+* Create function to automatically plot taylor diagrams
+* Create function to automatically do GOF analysis
 * Clean up archydro generation instructions and include in readme
 * Clean up and comment code.
 * Create scheme for subnetwork runoff routing